MichaelBurge/michaelburge.github.io/_posts/2020-02-01-rust-borrow-checker.markdown

 }
 {% endhighlight %}

- In the following, `owned` and `transferred` could share the same storage cell since their lifetimes are sequential: They have no gaps and don't overlap.
+ `owned` and `transferred` could share the same storage cell since their lifetimes are sequential: They have no gaps and don't overlap.
 A reference to that cell would be valid at all times.
 But the snippet is rejected because the transfer of ownership applies to the variables, not to the minimized assignment of storage cells.

-Rust differs from other languages with references by also distingishing **Shared** and **Exclusive** references.
-This leads to the second rule:
+Rust differs from other languages with references by also distinguishing **Shared** and **Exclusive** references:

-### **Rule 2:** A live exclusive reference is the only live reference to its storage cell.
+### **Rule 2:** A live exclusive reference is the only live reference to its variable

 Shared references only allow reads, while exclusive references allow reads and writes.
 This isn't required for correctness: There are many ways to safely modify a storage cell through a shared references.
 These are covered in the section on **Interior Mutability**.